Computer-based interlocking

 Computer-based interlocking is railway signal interlocking implemented with computers, rather than using older technologies such as relays or mechanics.

 General

 CBIs are mostly implemented in two parts; a section that implements the safety and failsafe requirements, and a second section that implements "non-vital" controls and indications.

+The European Union is working towards an EU standard within this area, called ERTMS.